 Our Volunteering Manager will usually contact volunteers around 2-3 weeks before the event date with the precise details about your role, where and when to arrive and what you will need to bring.
 In the meantime, if you have any specific queries please email email@example.com stating the event you are volunteering at / querying about in the subject line.

 A member of the Event Team will contact you before the event to send you all the information that you will need to know about the event and your role.
 Some roles will entail more responsibility than other roles.
 Those with more responsibility will be called “key roles” and may be expected to attend a briefing evening a couple of weeks before the event to get key information for the role.

-Please note that in the run up to the event, the Volunteering Manager can be extremely busy and may not be able to respond quickly to detailed requests for information.
-However we will endeavour to answer your queries as quickly as we can!
+Please note that in the run up to the event, the Volunteer Manager can be extremely busy and may not be able to respond quickly to detailed requests for information.
+However, we will endeavour to answer your queries as quickly as we can!